woocommerce/qit-documentation/docs/test-options.md

 - [High Performance Order Storage (HPOS)](https://developer.woocommerce.com/roadmap/high-performance-order-storage/)
 - Cart and Checkout Blocks

-For more information on using optional features in your tests, check out [Testing WooCommerce Optional Features]().
+For more information on using optional features in your tests, check out [Testing WooCommerce Optional Features](cli/running-tests?id=using-optional-features).

-## Object cache

-The WordPress Object Cache is used to save on trips to the database.
-The Object Cache stores all of the cache data to memory and makes the cache contents available by using a key, which is used to name and later retrieve the cache contents.
-For more details, see the associated [WordPress documentation](https://developer.wordpress.org/reference/classes/wp_object_cache/).